25% of energy use in homes for water heating

 Restricted tariffs are used when an electricity supplier wishes to control the electricity demand of electric hot water systems on their network.
 Such tariffs are a type of load management system that allows the electricity supplier to switch off a set of appliances, in this case water heaters, during periods of peak electricity demand.
 This is often referred to as “ripple control” in New Zealand, where the majority of ESWHs are controlled.
 In Australia, approximately 25% of homes use a form of continuous tariff for electric water heating.

 The choice for the household or business of which electricity tariff structure to use depends primarily on the level of hot water service required, the price difference of the types of tariff(s) being offered and the number of hours the tariff(s) cover.
-For some more specific information about tariffs, look at the factsheet – Water heaters – electricity costs and tariffs.

 Is your product regulated?